C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage.md

 **What is visible without technical expertise:**

 - The routine name at the bottom: `BURN, BABY, BURN -- MASTER IGNITION ROUTINE`
-- A timestamp and program identifier in the header area
+- A timestamp — a machine-generated record of the exact time the code was compiled (here: `16:27 JULY 14, 1969`) — and a program identifier in the header area
 - Columns of abbreviated instructions and numeric codes